 "Different characters are introduced as they find out their individual abilities, including a man who paints pictures of the future, a woman who sees a different side of her in the mirror, a teen-aged girl who can not die, a man who thinks he can alter the time/space continuum and a man running for congress, who has a brother that believes he can fly."

-On this day in 2009, the ending was in sight at Syfy aired the seventeenth episode of Battlestar Galactica's fourth and final season.
+On this day in 2009 (in the U.S.), the ending was in sight at Syfy aired the seventeenth episode of Battlestar Galactica's fourth and final season.
 This hour was titled "Someone To Watch Over Me," and here's the plot summary from IMDB.com:

 "Kara meets a pianist who reminds her of her father.
 She tries to play a melody she remembers from her childhood, and a drawing made by Hera helps her.
 Meanwhile, Boomer is to be tried for treason.
 Tyrol takes her side, and helps her escape."